mcneel/developer.rhino3d.com/_guide_topics/rhinopython/primer-101/6-tuples-lists-dictionaries.md

 </tr>
 <tr>
 <td>3</td>
-<td>Here we are calling the RhinoScript method rs.AddLine() and we're storing the return value
+<td>Here we are calling the RhinoScriptSyntax method rs.AddLine() and we're storing the return value
 directly into the line variable.
 There are three possible scenarios at this point:

 <ol>